NoroffFEU/development-platforms/src/content/docs/cicd/jenkins/jenkins-case-study.md

 Jenkins’ official documentation and various community resources offer plenty of guidance for new users, making it accessible even for those just starting with CI/CD tools.

+## Practical Example: Basic Jenkinsfile for CI/CD Pipeline

+This example shows a simple Jenkinsfile that automates the Build, Test, and Deploy stages, common in software development pipelines.

+pipeline {
+agent any

+    stages {
+        stage('Build') {
+            steps {
+                echo 'Building...'
+                sh './gradlew build'
+            }
+        }
+        stage('Test') {
+            steps {
+                echo 'Testing...'
+                sh './gradlew test'
+            }
+        }
+        stage('Deploy') {
+            steps {
+                echo 'Deploying...'
+                sh './deploy.sh'
+            }
+        }
+    }

+    post {
+        always {
+            archiveArtifacts artifacts: '**/build/libs/*.jar', allowEmptyArchive: true
+            junit 'build/test-results/**/*.xml'
+        }
+        success {
+            echo 'Pipeline succeeded!'
+        }
+        failure {
+            echo 'Pipeline failed!'
+        }
+    }

+}

+Pipeline Breakdown
+Agent: Tells Jenkins to run the pipeline on any available machine.
+Stages:
+Build: Compiles the app using Gradle.
+Test: Runs the tests.
+Deploy: Deploys the app with deploy.sh.
+Post Actions:
+always: Saves the built files and test results, no matter what. success and failure: Logs if the pipeline worked or failed.
+Why Use a Jenkinsfile?
+A Jenkinsfile keeps the whole automation process consistent and easy to track, right alongside your code.
+Plus, it’s version-controlled, so any changes are easy to see and update.

 ## Summary

 In a nutshell, Jenkins is still a top player in the CI/CD game, thanks to its adaptability, rich plugin ecosystem, and strong community support.
 This case study highlights its strengths in flexibility, integration capabilities, and scalability, making it a great fit for a variety of DevOps needs.
 Of course, it has its challenges, like a complex setup and resource demands, as well as a steep learning curve for new users.
 But Jenkins is continuously evolving, especially in areas like cloud-native and containerized deployments, keeping it relevant in today’s software development landscape.
 Overall, Jenkins showcases the power of open-source automation in streamlining development workflows, and its widespread use is a testament to its impact.